HomePublicationsCritical Correspondence[Cancer Dancer] Moving While Hurting: A Writing by Roya Carreras

 how funny this flesh folds

-In 2022, I was diagnosed with low-stage, high-grade triple-negative breast cancer, which later led my doctors to find advanced ovarian cancer at the fertility clinic.
-It took over a month to realize I had a second primary, despite persistent complaints about abdominal pain.
-I learned quickly not to over-explain to medical professionals; comments like, maybe I pulled my psoas in yoga only invited dismissal.
-After too many no, no, it doesn’t happen like that, I was grateful when the fertility doctor urged me to explore egg freezing before starting treatment.
-It was there I learned I had a large, aggressive secondary tumor, with cancer spreading to major organs and across my abdominal wall.
+In 2022, I was diagnosed with breast cancer, the disease that had killed my mother and grandmother.
+At first, I thought I was lucky; we had caught it early.
+As we were preparing for chemotherapy, I began to feel pain in my abdomen, but my doctors reassured me it was nothing.
+I learned quickly not to over-explain to medical professionals; when I suggested maybe I had pulled my psoas in yoga, they waved it away.
+After too many no, no, it doesn’t happen like that, I made it to the fertility doctor — and that’s where the truth came out: a large, aggressive secondary tumor, with cancer spreading to major organs and across my abdominal wall.
 A big, breathless oh fuck.

-Dr. Alexis took care of me.
-She gave me her cell number, scheduled multiple scans within an hour, brought me back into her office to check in, and called the moment the results were in.
-I remember sipping an iced dirty chai while asking if I was going to die.
-She set up an appointment with whom she called one of her closest friends — and the best oncologist she knew at Weill Cornell — Dr. Eloise Chapman Davis.
-Ten hours later, I was in the oncology office, told I carried BRCA1, that my mother had tested negative only because genome profiling had expanded in the past two years.
+I was grateful for Dr. Alexis, who took extra steps to take care of me.
+She gave me her cell number, scheduled multiple scans within an hour, brought me back into her office to check in after the initial ultrasound flagged terrible news, and called the moment the CT results were in.
+I remember sipping an iced dirty chai while asking her if I was going to die.
+Ten hours later, I was in the oncology office at Weill Cornell with whom she called the best oncologist she knew and her closest friend, Dr. Eloise Chapman Davis.
+It was confirmed that despite my mother’s negative results, I indeed carried the BRCA1 mutation.
+Apparently the genome research had expanded significantly in the past two years.

 Too late to freeze eggs, I quickly realized that at thirty-five I would lose all my reproductive organs — ovaries, uterus, fallopian tubes, cervix — along with part of my abdominal sheath and my breasts.
 I also had to face six rounds of high-dose chemotherapy with the looming dread of going bald and losing my eyebrows and eyelashes.
-Terrifying.
-Humbling.
-I was at the height of my career — I had just set new work on the Peridance Contemporary Dance Company, was in my third year directing the children’s and teens program, and was preparing for a premiere at the LA Dance Festival with several film projects lined up.
+Even with a diagnosis like this where I didn’t know if I was going to live or die, I carried an overwhelming shame and fear surrounding baldness, privacy, and the possibility of being judged for not doing a good job “protecting myself.”

-In a moment when so much was being negotiated, I decided to offer up this one thing up on my own.
+Hair for me had always been a source of pride.
+In the Persian community, hair is coveted and sacred — a signifier of beauty and health.
+I had the option of using a cold cap to try to keep it, but in the moment when so much was being negotiated, I chose to offer it up myself.
 I sent my hairdresser a voice note on Instagram, coldly stating I had cancer and needed to shave my head as soon as possible.
-I recall using lol several times as punctuation, but I won’t dare clarify by returning to the thread.
+I recall using lol several times as punctuation but I won’t dare clarify by returning to the thread.
 I walked in unfazed on the outside, folding with fear on the inside.
 We buzzed my long, thick, curly locks down to one inch; no drama of a slow loss.
 We talked shit, laughed, and kept pointing out how hot I looked.
 It eased the grief as I watched my history fall in tight spirals across the floor.

 I inherited dance and disease from my matriarchy, and both taught me how to fall with precision, with poetry.

-My first experience with cancer was hearing my mom tell stories of caring for my grandmother, then at sixteen, watching my grandmother be re-diagnosed with terminal cancer after twenty years of remission.
+My first experience with cancer was hearing my mom tell stories of caring for my grandmother, then at sixteen, watching my grandmother get re-diagnosed with terminal cancer after twenty years of remission.
 She slowly replaced her beloved raclettes and medium-rare steaks with Ensure.
 The family pattern deepened when my mom was diagnosed at forty-one, while pregnant with my sister.
 I left my fellowship at Alvin Ailey to care for her — just as she had done for her mother.
-This lineage continued: losing my mom in 2020, then facing my own ride through a misdiagnosis in 2022, which stripped away my naivety about health, my ability to have children, and the privilege of a strong, unmarked body.
+This lineage continued: losing my mom in 2020, then facing my own misdiagnosis in 2022, which stripped away my ability to have children and the privilege of a strong, unmarked body.
 My privacy.
 My identity — tangled in the thick mythology of my hair.

 Fear and vanity are deeply intertwined, braided into all that I was about to lose.
 Ridiculous in a way — and yet also revealing of the persuasive, systemic power of the patriarchy and its impenetrable gaze.